lilian-swen/ApplyingGPDtoHeartDiseaseData/Readme.md

-# End
+# Conclusion

 This project not only broadened my knowledge of data privacy and security but also strengthened my teamwork, data analysis, and problem-solving skills.
-I'm excited to continue exploring the intersection of healthcare and data privacy in my future endeavors.
+I'm excited to continue exploring the intersection of healthcare and data privacy/data science in my future endeavors.

+For inquiries or access to complete code implementations, please reach out to [Lilian Sun](https://github.com/lilian-swen)